Flows of geometric structures: General flows of -structures

 \subsection{Inner-product relations and torsion}

 We examine how the tensor inner-product behaves under the infinitesimal $\diamond$ action, in terms of the reducibility of the orthogonal complement $\fm=\fh^\perp\subset\Lambda^2$.
 This in turn will lead to a quantitative study of the intrinsic torsion of an $H$-structure in terms of its covariant derivative, culminating at an analytically useful Laplacian estimate.
-We illustrate the process by some original computations, and by recovering alongside a number of familiar properties of almost complex, $\rG_2$-, and $\S7$-geometries.
-The overarching point here is that, while such facts have been derived in the literature by a strong appeal to context-specific contraction identities and algebraic identifications, with no immediately apparent extension to other $H$-structures, in truth they are particular instances of an abstract general theory.
+We illustrate the process by some original computations, and by recovering {along the way} a number of familiar properties of almost complex, $\rG_2$-, and $\S7$-geometries.
+The overarching point here is that, while such facts have been derived in the literature by a strong appeal to context-specific contraction identities and algebraic identifications, with no immediately apparent extension to other $H$-structures, in truth they are particular instances of an abstract general theory {(even though explicit computations will rely on constants $\lambda_i$ peculiar to the group $H$)}.